amrltqt/quadre/docs/index.md

-# NADA Docs
+# quadre Docs

-Welcome to the documentation for NADA (Not A Dashboard App) — a Python toolkit and CLI that renders dashboard PNGs from JSON using Pillow.
+Welcome to the documentation for quadre (Not A Dashboard App) — a Python toolkit and CLI that renders dashboard PNGs from JSON using Pillow.

 - What it is: a lightweight Flex layout engine, reusable UI components (text, KPI cards, tables), and a declarative JSON adapter.
 - What you get: a deterministic renderer, schema validation with friendly warnings, and Docker/Make integration.